 7. Making the Last Will and Testament Legally Binding

-Your last will and testament needs to meet certain requirements in order to be legal.
-These requirements will change depending on the state you live in.
-However, some requirements are consistent across all US states.
-For instance, you need to be over 18 years of age, (the only exception to this rule comes into play when the individual has emancipated minor status), be of sound mind, and have a clear intention of creating a will.
-The last will and testament must also be handwritten or typed.
+Your last will and testament must meet specific requirements to be legally valid.
+These criteria vary depending on the state in which you reside, but some are consistent across all US states.
+For instance, you must be over 18 years of age (with the only exception being emancipated minors), possess a sound mind, and have a clear intention of creating a will.
+Additionally, the last will and testament must be handwritten or typed.

 Wrapping It Up

 Learning how to make a will may sound like a complicated process, but with the right tools at your disposal, it can be easy.
 Once you have determined how you want to distribute your assets, you can select which method to use to prepare the will.
-There are two methods available.
-You can talk to an attorney specializing in estate planning or look for online resources.
-The U.S. Will Registry has provided a checklist for creating a will with an attorney.
-A checklist will help you to gather your assets, as well as gifts you want to bequeath, to make the will process easier and more organized.
+Online wills are available for convenience, and some are even offered for free.
+These resources can help you gather your assets, as well as gifts you want to bequeath, at your own pace to make the will process easier and more organized.

 8. Registering Your Will

-A Will you cannot find, has no value.
-Studies show that 76% of wills can’t be located when needed.
-There are so many places that people choose to store their will.
-Often people want to hide their will from family members and some share the location with their loved ones.
-It is unfortunate that the will gets moved or updated too often without anyone knowing about its whereabouts.
+A will that cannot be found holds no value.
+Studies indicate that 76% of wills cannot be located when needed.
+People choose various places to store their wills.
+Often, individuals wish to conceal their wills from family members, while others share the location with loved ones.
+It is unfortunate that wills are frequently moved or updated without anyone knowing their whereabouts.